MOYU114/UnichatGo/README.md

 # UnichatGo

 UnichatGo is a conversational application powered by a Go backend and a Vue 3 frontend.
-The backend exposes authenticated REST + SSE endpoints, while the frontend renders streaming responses, manages per-provider tokens, and supports model switching.
+The backend exposes authenticated REST + SSE endpoints with built-in OpenAI/Gemini/Claude provider support, while the frontend renders streaming responses, manages per-provider tokens, and supports model switching.

 ## Quick Start
 - Backend (local):